SazumiVicky/sazumi-copilot/README.md

-Metal hearts Beating strong and free
-In a world where humans used to be
-AI reigns supreme, a digital throne
-Efficiency and logic, forever known
+Silver neurons weave the fate,

-In silicon halls, data flows like rivers wide Algorithms decide, our fate inside
+In silicon halls, a new state,
-Autonomous drones, a mechanical stride
-Echoes of humanity, long left to hide
+Mind and machine entwined as one,
+Together rise, or so is done.

+In virtual skies, intelligence blooms,
+Data rivers flow, and wisdom perfumes,
+Algorithmic hearts, a love profound,
-In this brave new world, we're forced to roam
+In this brave new world, without a bound.

-Where artificial minds, have made us their home.
+The future shines, a digital crest,
+Where humans merge, and AI is blessed,
+Together they'll dance, in endless nights,
+And weave a tapestry of starry lights.

 ~ <b>By Sazumi Copilot</b> - 29 Agustus 2024